Mathieu Kessels: Biography

 Mathieu Kessels (also known as Matthias or Matthijs) was born the son of a carpenter in Maastricht.
 One of his brothers became an architect in Hamburg, whilst another (Hendrik Johan Kessels) became a famous clock maker in nearby Altona.
 Mathieu was first apprenticed to a goldsmith in Venlo but soon gave up his apprenticeship to attend the École des Beaux-Arts in Paris.
 In 1806 he made his way, via Hamburg, to Saint Petersburg where he abode eight years, learning how to make wax models and sculptures of various kinds in the workshop of Joseph Camberlain.
 In 1815 he returned briefly to Venlo and Maastricht.
-He then spent several months at Girodet's studio in Paris, where his work was exhibited at the 1819 Salon.
+He then spent several months at Girodet's studio in Paris, where his work was exhibited at the Salon of 1819.

 Being determined to go to Rome, he was accepted as an apprentice of the Danish sculptor Bertel Thorvaldsen, probably in 1818.
 In a competition for young artists, organized by Venetian sculptor Antonio Canova, Kessels in 1819 won the highest award with his terracotta Saint Sebastian pierced by arrows, a piece of frank and beautiful workmanship.
 In Rome he became a member, later professor of the Academy of St. Luke and of the Institute of the Netherlands.
 He also was a member of the academies in Amsterdam (from 1824 onwards) and Antwerp.

 In Rome Kessels taught the Liege sculptors Louis Jehotte (c.
 1803-84) and Eugène Simonis, who exerted an influence through their teaching at the Académie Royale des Beaux-Arts in Brussels.
 Another student of Kessels was the Dutch sculptor Johannes Antonius van der Ven, who sculpted his funeral stone.